WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 The beauty and bain of libre and open source software is that it is never complete, there is always more work to be done.

 Regardless if you are a new user of Wasabi, or a veteran black belt Wasabika, any suggestions on how to improve are desperately needed and very welcome.
-Please first check the existing [issues](https://github.com/zkSNACKs/WalletWasabi/issues/) and [pull requests](https://github.com/zkSNACKs/WalletWasabi/pulls) if some one has the same feature request as You.
+Please first check the existing [issues](https://github.com/zkSNACKs/WalletWasabi/issues/) and [pull requests](https://github.com/zkSNACKs/WalletWasabi/pulls) if some one has the same feature request as you.
 If yes, then you can comment your desired improvement under the open issue.
 If no, then please consider to [open a new issue](https://github.com/zkSNACKs/WalletWasabi/issues/new?template=feature-request.md) and give a detailed request.
 It makes sense to first explain the problem you have in the incumbent version of Wasabi, this is the place to express your frustrations and annoyances.